 Changing habits resulting in changing consumer demands

 The survey found that during the pandemic parents are eager for their washing machines to be quieter and quicker to help with the logistics of washing.
 83 per cent of parents desire shorter washing cycles and 76 per cent of parents would like a quieter machine.
+More people are now working at home and kids are having online classes so people want quieter washing machines and some resort to the drop off laundry service for convenience.
 Parents are also conscious of the environmental impact of the increased washing needs:

 - 80 per cent of parents now look for a new washing machine with environmental credentials.